icd2k3/react-router-breadcrumbs-hoc/README.md

 </p>

 ---
-> Do you prefer hooks over HOCs?
+> Do you prefer hooks?
 Are you using `react-router v5.1+`?
-Try out our new project over at [use-react-router-breadcrumbs](https://github.com/icd2k3/use-react-router-breadcrumbs).
+Try [use-react-router-breadcrumbs](https://github.com/icd2k3/use-react-router-breadcrumbs).
 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->